AntonioAlgaida/Edge.SRGAN/README.md

 > - ckpts/EdgeModel_gen.pth

 ## HR Generator:
-Once the edge generator has been trained, or using the one I provide pretrained, we now move on to train the model generator. the proposed architecture is as follows:
+Once the edge generator has been trained, or using the one I provide pretrained, we now move on to train the model generator.<br>
+The proposed architecture is as follows:
 ![Arch](https://github.com/AntonioAlgaida/Edge.SRGAN/blob/main/arch.png)

 ## Sources and resources: